Documentation

 Securing SSH access is a critical step in protecting your server from unauthorized access.
 By default, SSH is often accessible from any IP address, which can expose the server to brute-force attacks and other security risks.

-This system removes the commonly used but insecure “SSH (22) – Any” firewall rule and replaces it with a strict IP-based access control model.
+This SSH lockdown approach removes the commonly used but insecure “SSH (22) – Any” firewall rule and replaces it with a strict IP-based access control model.
 Only xCloud infrastructure and user-approved IP addresses are allowed to initiate SSH connections.

-Follow the process for safely removing the default SSH firewall rule and restricting access to approved IP addresses, while ensuring that you do not lose access to your server.
+Follow the process below to enable SSH lockdown safely, remove the default SSH firewall rule, and restrict access to approved IP addresses without losing access to your server.

 Step 1: Navigate to Your Server #